Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 };
 ```

-### Auto rejoin group and handle rejoin failure
+### Auto rejoin groups and handle rejoin failure

-When a client connection has dropped and fails to recover, all group context will be clean up in the service side.
+When a client connection has dropped and fails to recover, all group contexts will be cleaned up on the service side.
 That means when the client reconnects, it needs to rejoin groups.
 By default, the client enabled `AutoRejoinGroups` options.
-However, this feature has limitation.
-The client can only rejoin groups that it's originally joined by then client rather than joined by server side.
-And rejoin group operations may fail due to various reason, e.g. the client don't have the permission to join group.
-In such case, uses need to add a callback to handle the failure.
+However, this feature has limitations.
+The client can only rejoin groups that it's originally joined by the client rather than joined by the server side.
+And rejoin group operations may fail due to various reasons, e.g. the client doesn't have permission to join groups.
+In such cases, users need to add a callback to handle the failure.

 ```C# Snippet:WebPubSubClient_Subscribe_RestoreFailed
 client.RejoinGroupFailed += eventArgs =>